 Greetings from the ALA South Dakota

-On behalf of the members of the Department of South Dakota American Legion Auxiliary, I would like to welcome you to Girls State 2022.
-I congratulate each of you on being chosen to represent your school and community.
-As a Girls State delegate, you have been given the opportunity to be a part of an outstanding program that deals with all areas of government, from city to federal.
+On behalf of the members of the Department of South Dakota American Legion Auxiliary, I welcome you to 2023 Girls State.
+Congratulations to each of you, you were chosen by your local Auxiliary, School and Community to be a representative.
+As a delegate, you are part of an outstanding program that addresses all areas of Government, city state and national.